 “We are committed to strengthening partnerships and driving collaborations that will help forge a stronger cultural exchange between the people of the people Nigeria and the people of South Africa”, she said.

-On the challenges of visits to South Africa, part of the questions raised by most of the stakeholders at the engagement, she explained that on backlog of visas, South Africa has increased manpower at her embassies and consulates to assist in making the process smother.
-Again, she noted that the country is streamlining her visa regime to a world class e-visa system, which the president is backing for quick implementation.
+On the challenges of visits to South Africa, part of the questions raised by most of the stakeholders at the engagement, she explained that on the backlog of visas, South Africa has increased manpower at her embassies and consulates to assist in making the process smother.
+Again, she noted that the country is streamlining her visa regime to a world-class e-visa system, which the president is backing for quick implementation.
 Already, the pilot scheme of the e-visa has started in Kenya with the hope of rolling it across the world soon.

 However, said noted that as fast and simple as the e-visa is, it is guaranteed with genuine documents.

 She said the country has not increased visa cost in years now in order to make it more accessible to applicants, but that the e-visa will curb the extra costs, especially processing fees charged by VFS and the visa processing centres.

 She also challenged the stakeholders on formidable partnerships for hosting opportunities, tour packages and feedbacks to enable her country to improve where necessary in offering visitors the best hosting experience.